Spouses, Domestic Partners and Children

 Finnish public schools are uniformly of high quality.
 There is, however, relatively little extracurricular activity, and children’s free-time activities are often quite separate from those during the school day.
 Some Finnish day care centers accept foreign children, and there are also English language day care centers for children between four and seven years of age.
 The day care centers can be located on the city's website, usually under sections "For Families", "Services", or "Social Services".

 Ask your academic hosts to assist you in finding daycare for your children.
 Note that both nursery and elementary schools may be in session for half-days only.
 Therefore, school is not necessarily a substitute for daycare if both parents are working.
+Daycare placement should be applied as early as 4 months before the indented starting date to better guarantee a placement close to your home or a specific daycare.

 The general rule is that if you have a municipality of residence in Finland (kotikunta), you can apply for municipal daycare for your child.
 Please see further information on municipal daycare at the InfoFinland website.